tos-kamiya/stng/README.md

 * Reimers, N., Gurevych, I., Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks, Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing, 2019. https://arxiv.org/abs/1908.10084

+## Todo

+- [ ] Change PDF text extraction tool to GhostScript for easier installation on Windows

 ## Release History

 #### 0.3.0